 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It’s hard to know the exact size of your baby until it’s born.
-Most of the pregnancy symptoms you experience are the same, regardless of your baby’s growth.
+There aren’t any symptoms of fetal macrosomia.
+It’s hard to know the exact size of the fetus until it’s born.
+Most of the pregnancy discomforts you feel are the same, no matter how big the fetus is.

 Advertisement

-Ultrasound can only estimate a fetus's weight within about 10%.
-For instance, if the ultrasound estimates your baby is 9 pounds, that’s the “best guess.”
-But your baby could actually weigh somewhere between 8 pounds and 10 pounds.
+An ultrasound can only estimate a fetus’s weight within about 10%.
+For example, if the ultrasound estimates the fetus is 9 pounds, that’s the “best guess.”
+The fetus could actually weigh somewhere between 8 and 10 pounds.

 Advertisement